AydinTechnology/Very-dangerous/README.md

 now all that's left is `python game.py` to run the game

 # About the game
-There are two endings and it has high quality music and high quality sprites and backgrounds etc
+There are two endings and it has high quality music and high quality sprites and backgrounds and character graphics and it is high quality